 Soils that are rich in organic matter, retain moisture yet also have a porous aerated structure that allows excess water to drain away from the roots efficiently.

-The soils ability to retain moisture yet remain porous, and allowing excess water to drain away, creates the optimal balance of soil moisture for monstera to thrive.
+The soil’s ability to retain moisture yet remain porous, and allow excess water to drain away, creates the optimal balance of soil moisture for Monstera to thrive.

 If the monstera’s roots cannot uptake moisture and nutrients the leaves turn yellow (and brown) and often curl inwards.

 Boggy soil also promotes the conditions for root rot which also turns the leaves yellow with a curling appearance.

 It is important to note that the soil can remain too damp for Monstera to tolerate because of:

 - Pots without drainage holes in the base prevent excess water from draining properly.

 - Saucers, trays, and decorative outer pots underneath the monstera’s pot can cause excess water to pool around the bottom of the pot which keeps the soil too boggy for the monstera.

 - The monstera has been repotted to a much larger pot, which means the potting soil dries out at a much slower rate.